ashiqsultan/pollboard-backend/README.md

 The API server is responsible for all CRUD operations on Poll entity.
 ### Socket Service
 The socket service uses [Socket.IO](https://socket.io) .
 All users are connect to a socket room.
 The room name is the poll id they are answering for.
-### Frondend
+### Frontend
-As you guessed it the frontend application build with React as a SPA.
+As you guessed it is the frontend application build with React as a SPA.
 It uses the Socket io client for websockets and Plotly for charts.

 ## How the data is stored:

 ### On Create new Poll
 When a Request to create a new Poll is made we create two data structures in Redis.
 A RedisJSON and a Hash.
 1. **RedisJSON** (Namespace `Poll:<pollId>`).
 The essential poll data like pollId (entityId), title and poll options are stored as RedisJSON.
 This cloud be extended to include other meta data related to poll.
-We have used **Redis OM** to store the poll data
+The app uses **Redis OM** to store the poll data
 ```
 import { Entity, Schema } from 'redis-om';